Open to opportunities

-My current interest in cryptography is incrementally verifiable computation.
-I have also been interested in arithmetization-oriented cryptographic primitives.
-On my free-time I read about cybersecurity, low-level code optimizations, formal verification and mathematics applied to physics.
+My current research interests include post-quantum cryptography, cryptanalysis of AO hash functions, and formal verification of cryptographic protocols and primitives.
+Previously, I spent time on SNARK-friendly primitives based on elliptic curves, SNARK implementations, and incrementally verifiable computation.
+On my free-time I read about cybersecurity, low-level code optimizations, formal verification, and mathematics applied to physics.
 I also enjoy doing recreational mathematics.

 Nowadays, I like getting my hands dirty coding in C, OCaml, Rust and read assembly code.
 Constantly requiring to be in an intellectually stimulating environment.